Shnatsel/rust_derive_hash_fast/README.md

 1. Dispatching to a sequence of primitive writes such as `hasher.write_u64` which is determined at compile time, padded where necessary (as opposed to using the slow variable-length codepath in the hashers)
 1. Replicating the optimization `std` performs for `u8` and other primitive types in slices, so that e.g. `&[MyType(u8)]` can he hashed as fast as `&[u8]`.
 This applies to structs with multiple fields as well.

+## Alternatives

+`bytemuck` and `zerocopy` crates provide their own implementations of this idea as `#[derive(ByteHash)]`.
+They employ fewer micro-optimizations, but their performance when used in a `HashSet` is mostly identical to this crate, and the difference can go either way based on the chosen hash function.

+Therefore, it is recommended to try `#[derive(ByteHash)]` first to avoid additional dependencies, and only switch to this crate if it improves your project's benchmarks.

 ## Usage

 For using the crate with `zerocopy` (recommended), see [the docs on `derive_hash_fast_zerocopy!`](https://docs.rs/derive_hash_fast/latest/derive_hash_fast/macro.derive_hash_fast_zerocopy.html)